lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/strategy-2030.md

     conformance testing suites to mitigate risks of network partitioning and hard fork headaches.

-#### 7. Establish Robust Ecosystem Financial Stewardship

-* **Implement an Active, Managed Treasury:** Evolve the ecosystem's financial resources beyond a passive, single-asset treasury.
-Develop and implement a multi-asset, actively managed treasury designed to generate yields and strategically deploy capital to further ecosystem growth and sustainability.
-This addresses the need for sustained treasury replenishment beyond L1 transaction fees alone.
-It focuses on investments that lead to paying clients and meaningful transactions for long-term sustainability.
-* **Support Strategic Investments in Ecosystem Health:**
-    Proactively identify and financially support critical
-    infrastructure providers and foundational applications
-    within the ecosystem to prevent single points of failure and ensure continued viability.

 ### Operational Principles

 * **Capital Efficiency:** Narrow focus to accelerate